• Products

 Investors may get a better idea of how the market values a company by comparing the share price to its current book value.
 A high price-to-book ratio indicates that the market is optimistic about future performance.
 This is because the value they are assigning to the company surpasses the book value of its stock.

-In order to determine a company's market capitalisation, you have to multiply the stock's current market price by the total number of outstanding shares.
+To determine a company's market capitalisation, you have to multiply the stock's current market price by the total number of outstanding shares.

 Market capitalisation = Stock's price x Number of outstanding shares